berubejd/mod-playerbots-characters/README.md

 You need to configure at least `PBC.BaseUrl`, `PBC.Model` and `PBC.ApiKey` before the module can generate responses.
 The relevant config options are in the **API CONNECTION** and **MODEL PARAMETERS** sections of the config file.
 After configuring, you can use `.chars apitest` to quickly verify that the connection is working.

+> [!IMPORTANT]
-Due to the complexity and length of the prompts, locally-run models on average home hardware will generally struggle and produce low-quality output as context grows.
+> Due to the complexity and length of the prompts, locally-run models on average home hardware will generally struggle and produce low-quality output as context grows.
 A cloud-based model with a large context window is recommended.
 Make sure to also adjust `PBC.MaxCtx` accordingly — a good starting point is around 25% of the model's total context window.
 Aim for at least 32k in general, anything less could lead to poor efficiency of character relationship tracking and card additions.

 Choosing the right model can be tricky.
 Two tested configurations are listed below.